-We all want fresh and clear looking skin but drink too much alcohol and you won’t have.
+We all want fresh and clear looking skin, but drink too much alcohol and you won’t have it!

 If your liver is not doing its job of breaking down those toxins efficiently, they must be eliminated from your body by other means – in many cases they come out through your skin.

 When excessive toxins build up in the deeper layers of the skin this causes inflammation to occur and this can result in: